asavinov/prosto/README.md

 }

 sales = prosto.populate(
-    # Table definition consists of a name and a list of attributes
+    # Table definition consists of a name and list of attributes
     table_name="Sales", attributes=["product_name", "quantity", "price"],

     # Table operation is an UDF, list of input tables and model (parameters for UDF)